Softening Focus & Expanding Awareness

 Because of habitual tendencies, trying to soften our focus & expand our awareness with our horses can be unnecessarily challenging.
 A simplified technique is to practice at home first.
 Here we tend to be more relaxed & we have fewer time limits.
 Many who have pets at home tend not to pay close attention to them unless they enter our personal space or are unusually noisy.
 For those who don't have house pets, sitting outside with local wildlife will also help.

 Once you're feeling confident at home, then begin to practice with your horse.
 Try to do everything you normally do with your horse & look at them directly only when necessary.
-If you need to look, it's not a failure & you can use it as a confirmation for your other senses.
+If you need to look, it's not a failure & you can use it as a validation for your other senses.
 Your horse is fully aware of your level of awareness & you will see changes in them when you make an effort to connect on their level of comfort.
 Try to be aware of your habits & soften your focus when speaking with other people & doing other things, even the simplest things like walking to & from the pasture.
 Be patient with yourself & your horse & try to view this as a fun new joint exploration, not a chore.